The longest Italian river

 Po river, with its 652 km, is the longest in Italy.
 Hence, it flows through four regions: Piedmont, Lombardy, Emilia-Romagna, and Veneto.
-The river runs amid the banks from its source to the plain.
+The river runs amid the banks from its source, the Alps that border France, to the Adriatic sea with its delta.
 However, It reaches the region of Emilia Romagna at the village of Castel San Giovanni, in the province of Piacenza.
-As a result, It is the border of the region, with short divagations, up to Luzzara (in the province of Reggio Emilia).
+As a result, it is the border of the region, with short divagations, up to Luzzara (in the province of Reggio Emilia).
 It moves out again, and it returns back to Emilia Romagna in the town of Stellata (in the province of Ferrara).
 And henceforth it marks the border till the sea, with the branch of the Po di Goro.

 The river Po and its territory